VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/motherboard.md

 {{< /attribution >}}

 If you're looking at a server or high end workstation you may actually run into a single motherboard with multiple CPU sockets.
 These are becoming less common with time, but even though there are multiple CPUs the system still operates as one larger system.
-For example, I have access to a system with 4, 8 core, 16 thread cpu's to give for a total of of 64 threads.
+For example, I have access to a system with 4, 8 core, 16 thread cpu's to give for a total of 64 threads.
 Giving this beautiful sight:

 <img src="/eng/64thread.webp" alt="htop 64 threads" style="border-radius:10px;" >